To-heeb/DSA-Bootcamp-Java/assignments/02-first-java.md

    (Use if conditions)
 5. Take 2 numbers as input and print the largest number.
 6. Input currency in rupees and output in USD.
-7. To calculate Fibonacci Series up to n numbers. (come back to it in a weeks time)
+7. To calculate Fibonacci Series up to n numbers. (come back to it in three weeks time)
-8. To find out whether the given String is Palindrome or not. (come back to it in a weeks time)
+8. To find out whether the given String is Palindrome or not. (come back to it in three weeks time)
-9. To find Armstrong Number between two given number. (come back to it in a weeks time)
+9. To find Armstrong Number between two given number. (come back to it in three weeks time)